avery-raccoon/malplum/README.md

 The result: structured, convincing, and **absolutely worthless** data, seeded into the wild to poison unethical data harvesters.

-Futre versions / aspirational goals include:
+Future versions / aspirational goals include:
   - Generate massive amounts of data to dilute any real information scraped
   - Vary the data quality - mix some "premium looking" records with obvious junk
   - Include different confidence levels of fake data to waste analysis time